-We let New Zealand down: Stats NZ boss resigns over botched census
+Statistics NZ Liz MacPherson boss resigns over botched Census

 The Opposition has previously called it a "shambles" and says it leaves a huge hole in information required for Government decision-making.

 "I'm losing faith in Stats New Zealand.
-I think it's a situation where we've got a census now we have a huge amount of doubt in," National leader Simon Bridges said this year.
+I think it's a situation where we've got a Census now we have a huge amount of doubt in," National leader Simon Bridges said this year.

-However, the Government has pointed the finger back, arguing it was the previous National Government, in 2014, that decided to move the census online and that not enough funding had been allocated for the change.
+However, the Government has pointed the finger back, arguing it was the previous National Government, in 2014, that decided to move the Census online and that not enough funding had been allocated for the change.

-By law, the census has to be conducted every five years and is meant to produce a complete picture of who is living in the country.
+By law, the Census has to be conducted every five years and is meant to produce a complete picture of who is living in the country.
 It is used to make decisions about policy and the way resources are distributed, as well as electoral boundaries.